Balakrithik/Employee-turnover-Analysis/README.md

 ---

 ## **Dataset**
 The dataset includes critical employee metrics such as satisfaction levels, work hours, and promotions.
+This dataset contains nearly 15004 rows and 11 columns.

 | Column Name              | Description                                                     |
 |--------------------------|-----------------------------------------------------------------|